The Norway Spruce is our favorite and best large evergreen for windbreaks in

 Does not do well where the soil is constantly wet or swampy.

-In areas where the summer can be hot and dry (Nebraska, Montana, Wyoming) they will not do well unless they have adequate moisture, for best growth rates they should have 25 of rain per year or more.
-They Norway Spruce have few disease problems unless stressed.
-Fungal diseases that effect other spruces do not usually effect it, and insect pests occur rarely except on older or stressed trees.
+problems unless stressed.
+Fungal diseases that effect other spruces do not effect it, and insect pests occur rarely except on older or stressed trees.

 A 2 tall potted tree can be over 10 ft tall in 5 years, in good soil, with adequate moisture and weed and grass control around the base.
-Spacing- single row 16 apart, double row 18 apart, multiple rows 20 or more apart with the trees staggered from the other row.
+Spacing- single row 16 apart, double row

 Here in Iowa and in most of the eastern 2/3 of the US it is a superior windbreak tree and I highly recommend it.
 Visit:

-www.norwayspruce.com for more pictures.
+www.norwayspruce.com for more pictures

 Type |